atick-faisal/label-studio/docs/source/tutorials/bert_classifier.md

 # BERT-based text classification

-The NewModel is a BERT-based text classification model that is designed to work with Label Studio.
+The NewModel is a BERT-based text classification model that is designed to work with Annotation Hub.
 This model uses the Hugging Face Transformers library to fine-tune a BERT model for text classification.
-The model is trained on the labeled data from Label Studio and then used to make predictions on new data.
-With this model connected to Label Studio, you can:
+The model is trained on the labeled data from Annotation Hub and then used to make predictions on new data.
+With this model connected to Annotation Hub, you can:

-- Train a BERT model on your labeled data directly from Label Studio.
+- Train a BERT model on your labeled data directly from Annotation Hub.
 - Use any model for [AutoModelForSequenceClassification](https://huggingface.co/transformers/v3.0.2/model_doc/auto.html#automodelforsequenceclassification) from the Hugging Face model hub.
 - Fine-tune the model on your specific task and use it to make predictions on new data.
-- Automatically download the labeled tasks from Label Studio and prepare the data for training.
+- Automatically download the labeled tasks from Annotation Hub and prepare the data for training.
 - Customize the training parameters such as learning rate, number of epochs, and weight decay.

 ## Before you begin

-Before you begin, you must install the [Label Studio ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).
+Before you begin, you must install the [Annotation Hub ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).

 This tutorial uses the [`bert_classifier` example](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/bert_classifier).